-18.1 Bereavement Leave
+18.9 Bereavement Leave

-A full-time 24-hour shift employee who has a member of his/her immediate family (as defined in Article 1) taken by death may request and be granted up to forty-eight (48) duty hours off without loss of pay.
+A full-time 24-hour shift employee who has a member of their immediate family (as defined in Article 1) taken by death may request and be granted up to forty-eight (48) duty hours off without loss of pay.
 Employees working an Administrative Assignment may request and be granted forty (40) hours off without loss of pay.
+Immediate family shall be defined in Article 1 - Definitions.

-18.2 Emergency Leave
+18.10 Emergency Leave

 An emergency is defined as an unexpected situation or sudden occurrence of a serious or urgent nature that demands immediate attention.
-Should a serious illness, injury, or significant family emergency occur in the employee's immediate family requiring his/her presence, the employee may be granted leave without loss of pay, provided:
+Should a serious illness, injury, or significant family emergency occur in the employee's immediate family requiring their presence, the employee may be granted leave without loss of pay, provided:

-- 1) That the employee is not entitled to any other leave under Article 18 or Sick and Disability Leave under Article 28; - 2) requests for such leave shall be made at least 24 hours in advance, except in the case of a sudden emergency; - 3) such leave is approved by the department head, or his/her designee; - 4) such leave does not exceed 72 hours; and - 5) the employee shall provide a timely written authorization to the Employer upon return to work from said emergency leave that such time off taken as emergency leave shall be charged to the employee's compensated leave balance and the employees scheduled time off will be modified accordingly in that calendar year, whenever possible.
+- 1) That the employee is not entitled to any other leave under Article 18 or Sick and Disability Leave under Article 28; - 2) requests for such leave shall be made at least 24 hours in advance, except in the case of a sudden emergency; - 3) such leave is approved by the department head, or their designee; - 4) such leave does not exceed 72 hours; and - 5) the employee shall provide a timely written authorization to the Employer upon return to work from said emergency leave that such time off taken as emergency leave shall be charged to the employee's compensated leave balance and the employees scheduled time off will be modified accordingly in that calendar year, whenever possible.